Pancoast Tumor (cont.)

 - Bronchoscopy (using a tubular, illuminated instrument for inspecting the airways of the lung) helps evaluate the tracheal and bronchial cavities; however, because most Pancoast tumors form on the periphery of the lung, bronchoscopy does not usually help the doctor make a diagnosis.

-- Although more than 90% of patients can be correctly diagnosed based on clinical and radiological findings (chest x-ray, CT, MRI) alone, open biopsy of the tumor for confirmation may be performed through a supraclavicular (above the collarbone) incision.
+- Although most patients can be correctly diagnosed based on clinical and radiological findings (chest X-ray, CT, MRI) alone, open biopsy of the tumor for confirmation may be performed through a supraclavicular (above the collarbone) incision.
 A definite diagnosis is important before proceeding with treatment of the Pancoast tumor.
 Results from a needle biopsy are also useful in determining the cell type prior to treatment.
 Even though clinical diagnosis is relatively simple, performing a tissue biopsy is always necessary.

 Exams to determine spread